Knee-Tep with robot: Why this will be normal in the future

 • Misso Robotic System: The first system with fully automated preparation of the bones from Meril.
 Here, too, CT data is used, accordingly it is an image-based robotic.

-2.3 Potential advantages of robotics in the implantation of a knee prosthesis
+2.3 Potential advantages of robotics in the implantation of the knee-tep

 • More precise implant placement: The implant can be ideally aligned with millimeter planning and implementation.